Financings

 This flowchart represents the process to request a bond.

-1. Institution Contacts Bond Counsel - At an early stage in the planning process, the institution should communicate with the Commission, through the office of the Bond Counsel.
+1. Institution Contacts Bond Counsel - At an early stage in the planning process, the institution should communicate with the Commission, through the office of the Program Administrator and Bond Counsel.
 After the institution officials confer with Bond Counsel they should draft an application letter.
 The application is then submitted to the Bond Counsel for review.
 The Bond Counsel reviews the application to assess the compliance of the project within statutory requirements.

 2. Institution Presents Bond Project to Commission - Once the Bond Counsel pre-qualifies the bond project, Bond Counsel sends a letter to the eligible institution along with four copies of a Preliminary Agreement, relating to the Commission’s bonds for the capital project.
 The letter establishes a meeting between the qualifying institution and the Commission.
 On the pre-established date, the qualifying institution will meet with the Commission and present their bond proposal.